Bluebie/littlewire.rb/readme.md

 limited.
 Most projects you might use an Arduino for can be done with a Little Wire if you don't mind leaving a computer turned on connected to it, and with the advent of Raspberry Pi, that's not all that bad of an idea.
-I use my Little Wire to quickly test ideas before changing them to C and uploading them to cheaper attiny chips (also using the Little Wire to program them)
+I use my Little Wire to quickly test ideas before changing them to C and uploading them to cheaper avr tiny chips (also using the Little Wire to program them)

 ### a warning ###